-Looking to surprise my husband for Father’s Day, I decided to plan an impromptu getaway to one of our favorite places in Maine – Portland.
+Looking to surprise my husband for Father’s Day, I decided to plan an impromptu getaway to one of our favorite places near Boston – Portland, Maine.
 Though we’ve been a couple of times, we always manage to find a new restaurant to try, a new shop to poke around in and of course, a new brewery to visit (there are surprisingly quite a few in the area – check them out here!)

 As we got in the car, my husband asked, “where are we going? you know I don’t like surprises…”.
 I replied, “just drive North on 95 and you’ll be happy!”
 (I figured as long as the sampling of craft beers was involved, he wouldn’t be upset about our ultimate destination.)